aeternity/protocol/contracts/contract_state_tree.md

 The contract's state tree is updated:
 - Upon success of a contract call the contract log and the contract's storage sub tree is updated.
-- When another contract is created and that new contract referrers to the contract in the code, the refcount is increased.
+- When another contract is created and that new contract refers to the contract in the code, the refcount is increased.
 - When another contract that refers to the contract is deleted the refcount is decreased.
 - When the contract executes the deactivate instruction the active field is set to false.

-The fields owner, vm_version, code, and deposit are static throughout a contracts life time.
+The fields owner, vm_version, code, and deposit are static throughout a contract's life time.

 ### Pruning of contracts